- The Punk Rock Museum boasts a wide-ranging collection of (actually interesting) instruments, clothing, posters, and other artifacts.

 “That’s what punk rock has always been: We’ll let anybody into our world unless you’re really annoying.
 Or a rock star.
 You can’t act like a rock star, because then you get kicked out.”Fat Mike – EW.com Interview

-With my interest peaked, I decided to venture away from the Strip to check out The Punk Rock Museum, reminding myself not to be annoying.
+With my interest piqued, I decided to venture away from the Strip to check out The Punk Rock Museum, reminding myself not to be annoying.

 A tough task.